ablakey/kestrel/README.md

   - particularly if I had class members that needed initialization on create

+## Tags
+I tried to remove tags once thinking it wasn't that useful.
+Ran into the issue that I need tags to sub-query things.
+For example, without tags, I cannot find the player ship, or exclude the player ship.
+Even if I had a "Player" component, it would still be impossible to exclude the player ship.

+Though I guess I could find them all and then exclude player, but that's kind of silly.

+Do tags need to be a collection or just a single tag?

+Looks like a lot of Unity people don't use tags.
+Maybe I just get rid of them.
+How often will I look up player vs. look up the PlayerControlled vs. AI components?

 ## Ship AI

 Probably going to keep this very simple for now.